sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

 ## Create an HSTS profile

-To configure HSTS in API Gateway, API Manager, API Gateway Analytics, and Client Application Registry, you must first create an HSTS profile in Policy Studio.
+To use HSTS, you must first create an HSTS profile in Policy Studio.

 1. In Policy Studio, click **Environment Configuration > Libraries > HSTS Profiles**.
 2. Right-click **HSTS Profiles**, and select **Add an HSTS Profile**.